vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/30_The_Quest_for_the_pAshupata_Weapon.md

 of figure stands behind him, bending the hero’s arms behind his back by his front hands, or so it seems; his right back hand sticks up holding something above his head, whereas the contour of his raised left back arm is only vaguely visible.
 We will discuss below who this four-armed helper of Śiva could be.

-As we have argued earlier, this panel \(E 6\) shows a Dakṣiṇām¯urti in the original meaning of the term \(Bakker 2004c, 132 f.; above, p.
+As we have argued earlier, this panel \(E 6\) shows a Dakṣiṇāmūrti in the original meaning of the term \(Bakker 2004c, 132 f.; above, p.
 525\).
 The neophyte who is instructed or initiated in the Pāśupata doctrine is not Dakṣa, according

 to our present understanding, but the princely figure depicted in the penultimate panel E 5, who is there about to be dispatched by his elder brother and a saintly advisor̥